opsmatic/talks/notfornumbers/01main.md

 Twitter, some of which is captured by a John Vincent blog post.
 I blurred out Cliff's avatar just to be extra safe.

+<!SLIDE>

+# Drift is deviation from expectations
+# which occurs over time

+.notes Expectations are what surprises are made of.
+A lot of expectations are implicit; they're our assumptions about the environment.

 <!SLIDE bullets>

-# Drift is deviation from expectations
+# Expectations
 *
-    * System libs SHOULD all be the same
+    * Assumption: System libs ARE all be the same
-    * apache SHOULD be version 2.2.20
+    * Assertion: apache SHOULD be version 2.2.20

 .notes The fact that "expectations" is such a broad term is important.
 Note that one of these expectations is very broad, and the other is very specific.
 The